botway-templates/slack-python/README.md

-# Botway Discord Python Bot Template
+# Botway Slack Python Bot Template

-> This is a template for a Discord Python bot.
+> This is a template for a Slack Python bot.

 ## Tools